SamJustSam-create/VicFires/README.md

 - **BeautifulSoup4**: A library for parsing HTML and XML documents.
 - **Requests**: A simple HTTP library for making requests to external websites.
 ```

----

-### **How to Customize the README**

-- **Replace the `git clone` URL**: Make sure to replace `https://github.com/yourusername/emergency-pager-bot.git` with the actual URL of your repository.
-- **Further Explanation**: Add more sections if you plan to add additional features in the future, like logging, error handling, or different ways of setting up Capcodes.

-This `README.md` file provides a complete guide for setting up and running the bot, along with an overview of the project structure and functionality.